microsoft/hands-on-lab-platform-engineering-for-ops/docs/workshop.md

 ![Code Scanning Issue Details](assets/ghas-audit-details.png)

-You can see different important information:
+You can see different important informations:

 - **Alert status:** This section displays the current alert status (open or closed), identifies the affected branch and shows the timestamp of the alert.